nathaneltitane/dextop/README.md

 ### [ NOTICE // 07-01-2023 ]

-- **Termux:X11 display support now fully integrated and registered as the default displaymethod.**
+- **Termux:X11 display support now fully integrated and registered as the default display method.**
 - **Utilities update routine now distinguishes between main deployment script and dependant utilities versus shell scripts update!**
 - **Utilities can be updated in bulk or individually.**

 ### Welcome to [Dextop](https://dextop.app)

-Dextop turns your modern Android device into a complete Linux-based distribution workstation in a matter of minutes!
+Dextop turns most modern Android devices into a complete Linux-based distribution workstation in a matter of minutes!
 No hassle or deep technical know-how required: **Dextop is easy and user friendly.**

 Dextop was developed using a Samsung Galaxy Note 20 Ultra, a Samsung Galaxy Tab S7+ and optimized to run within/alongside Samsung DeX.

 ### Contents

-To run the way it does and transition seamlessly in between Termux and the container instance of your choice, Dextop is built a certain way: it loads and links scripts, configuration files and utilities to enhance your Android-based workstation experience
+To run the way it does and transition seamlessly in between Termux and the chosen container instance, Dextop is built a certain way: it loads and links scripts, configuration files and utilities to enhance the Android-based workstation experience

 - Dextop installs certain core utilities to load and use a custom scripting library to make the overall command line interface more pleasant and informative:
   - ~/.local/bin/frobulator
-- Dextop sets up all required items for it to function, aside from the container you choose, under the home directory
+- Dextop sets up all required items for it to function, aside from the container, under the home directory
 - Dextop looks and behaves the way it does because it loads/links a specific set of Termux preferences and properties:
   - ~/.termux/colors.properties    → ~/.local/bin/termux-colors
   - ~/.termux/font.ttf             → ~/.local/bin/termux-font